foundation/foundation-sites/docs/pages/rtl.md

 ## HTML

-You'll need to make a few changes to your markup to get the Javascript components working nice and smooth.
+You'll need to make a few changes to your markup to get the JavaScript components working nice and smooth.
 In the `<html>` tag, you'll need to add a `dir` attribute with a value of `rtl`.
 Here's what your `<html>` tag should look like:

 ```html
 <!-- This example is for a right-to-left Arabic layout -->